WennOlarteE/WennOlarteE/README.md

 - Data Collection & Management: Excel, Google Sheets, KoboToolbox, Survey123
 - Version Control: Comfortable with Git & GitHub

-Currently focused on integrating spatial data science with systematic conservation planning, and committed to building solutions that are as smart as they are sustainable.

 <!--
 **WennOlarteE/WennOlarteE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.